Natural Building Basics – Part I: Wall Systems

 One of the foundations Bryce covers is the mortared stone wall.
 Here, he compares the mortared stone wall to the dry stack stone wall; both of which are used for natural foundations.

-Bryce discusses all the different ways in which you can roof a natural building.
-This includes Post and Beam, Timber Frame, or standard framing.
-While cob and straw bale can be load bearing, they require careful consideration.
-Many styles of roof including metal, or even a living room can be used over a natural wall system!
+Learn the different ways in which you can roof a natural building.
+This includes post and beam, timber frame, or standard framing.
+While cob and straw bale can be load-bearing, they require careful consideration.

-This is the section where Bryce covers how Light Clay is a good insulator and can also be used in a renovation setting.
-Light Clay is versatile, so it can be integrated with standard stud walls, as well as Larsen Truss walls or between a post and beam frame.
+Light clay is a versatile insulator and can also be used in a renovation setting, by being integrated with standard stud walls, Larsen Truss walls, or between a post and beam frame.

-This video will touch on the how straw bale is an excellent insulator that lends itself to many different types of frameworks.
-Bryce will also discuss how it can be combined with Cob to make Bale Cob.
+Straw bale is an excellent insulator that lends itself to many different types of frameworks.
+Learn how it can be combined with cob to make bale cob.

-Bryce shows you the important skill which allows you to make different sized straw bales for straw bale walls.
+Learn the technique to make different-sized straw bales for straw bale walls.

 Section IV: Application

-Bryce shows you what to look for as he forms and fills a light clay wall.
+Know what to look for as you form and fill a light clay wall.

 Section V: Final Words